janekx21/bachelor-thesis/chapters/ba.typ

 // first explain what the work i am doing is and

-After the introduction and related work chapters, the thesis begins with background information about OWL2, the manchester syntax, IDE's and language servers in the @background.
-This wide background is followed by detailed information about my implementation of a language server in @implementation.
+After the introduction and related work chapters, the thesis begins with background information about OWL2, the Manchester syntax, IDE's and language servers in the @background.
+This wide background is followed by detailed information about the implementation of a language server in @implementation.
-What my decisions where and why.
+What the decisions where and why.
 It involves translating a grammar, creating a language server crate/package and a plugin example for Visual Studio Code.
 @analysis is about testing the created program by running grammar tests, integration tests and benchmarks.
 Then analyzing and evaluating the results in